Locations:

 Questions you may want to ask your child’s doctor include:

-• What type of defect does my child have?
+• Which type of AV canal defect does my child have?

 • What symptoms might be signs that the condition is getting worse?